About the 20 Mile ride

 Finishers in every category will receive a commemorative finisher’s medal, earn yours in 2024!

 From the Railyard, City of Santa Fe Police will guide riders out of town in a mass start style at 8am, riders will go behind Half and Medio Fondo group with a pilot car out of town heading east on Paseo de Peralta then turning right onto Old Santa Fe Trail.
 From Old Santa Fe Trail the route makes its way to Old Pecos then turning left to Old Las Vegas HWY.
 Riders will head South on Old Las Vegas HWY for 8 miles before getting to the last food stop is in the Cafe Fina parking lot at the intersection of HWY 285 and Old Las Vegas HWY.

-From Cafe Fina, riders will head North on Old Las Vegas Hwy and turn right on Old Pecos Trail at the traffic light and then make another right a mile later to stay on Old Pecos Trail.
+From HWY 285, riders will head North on Old Las Vegas Hwy and turn right on Old Pecos Trail at the traffic light and then make another right a mile later to stay on Old Pecos Trail.
 Old Pecos Trail will bring riders into town (eventually turning into Old Santa Fe Trail) where it intersects with Paseo de Peralta.
-When riders turn left onto Paseo de Peralta they may use the entire right lane, which will be closed to cars all the way in to the Railyard before turning right on Chili Line Lane and through the finish.The total elevation gain on the route is 1,273 feet.
+When riders turn left onto Paseo de Peralta they may use the entire right lane, which will be closed to cars all the way into the Railyard before turning right onto the finishing straight Chili Line Lane.

 Free parking is available 0.7 miles from the start/finish line at the Joseph M. Montoya and Harold L. Runnels buildings parking lot.
 The parking lot is located between Cordova Rd. and Alta Vista St. near the South Capital Railrunner station.
 There is also street parking and a parking garage in the Railyard.